Laboratory Members

 taylor.tredinnick@pennmedicine.upenn.edu

-I received my B.S. in both biology and secondary education at Temple University.
+I received my B.S. in both biology and secondary education at Temple University, and M.S. from Thomas Jefferson University.
 I worked as a high school chemistry teacher before pursuing a career in biomedical research.
-My prior research has primarily focused on the characterization of druggable targets in AML, ALL, and BRCA+ cancers, with high-throughput screening of small molecule libraries to identify drug candidates.
+My prior research has primarily focused on the characterization of druggable targets in AML, ALL, and BRCA+ cancers, with high-throughput screening of small molecule libraries to identify drug candidates, with my masters thesis focused on the development and characterization of novel CRISPR-based editing systems to be used in gene therapy for hematologic malignancies.
 Currently, I'm working in a dual role as a research scientist, and as the manager of the Gill lab.
-My current research project is on the development of novel CRISPR-based editing systems to be used in gene therapy for hematologic malignancies.
+My current research project is on the expansion of human hematopoietic stem and progenitor cells (HPSCs) using cell-penetrating peptides carrying proliferation-promoting transcription factors.

 TCE & PICI Staff